‘The Young And The Restless’ Spoilers For Tuesday, July 17: Nick Regrets Nothing!

-The Young and the Restless spoilers for Tuesday, July 17 bring plenty of fallout for Nick as Nikk, Victoria, and Sharon flip out over him pretending to be J.T.
+The Young and the Restless spoilers for Tuesday, July 17, bring plenty of fallout for Nick as Nikki, Victoria, and Sharon flip out over him pretending to be J.T.
 Plus, Victor gears up for a fight, and Hilary hides something huge from Devon.

 It’s almost an understatement to say that Nikki (Melody Thomas Scott) and Victoria (Amelia Heinle) are entirely taken off guard by Nick’s (Joshua Morrow) utter lack of remorse for what he put them through over pretending to be J.T.
 (Thad Luckinbill), according to She Knows Soaps.
 The people who know Nick best, including his fiance Sharon (Sharon Case), cannot believe how cold he is to the suffering he’s caused with his nefarious deceit.